Button

 </a>

-You also can be changed by modifying a local CSS custom property --bs-btn-bg,--bs-btn-hover-bg and --bs-btn-active-bg.
+You can also change a button’s background color by modifying the custom local CSS properties --bs-btn-bg,--bs-btn-hover-bg and --bs-btn-active-bg.
 See the Bootstrap button variables.

 <a class="btn btn-primary border-0" href="#" role="button"